safiire/n65/README.md

   where labels were used.

-  I have used this to compile some code for the NES, and it ran correctly on FCEUX, got it to make some sounds, etc.
+  I have used this to compile some code for the NES, and it ran correctly on FCEUX, got it to make some sounds, load tiles, sprites, and scrolling.

   Some Todos:
-  - I need to add the #\<$800 and #\>$800 style operators to select the MSB and LSB of immediate values during assembly.
   - I may make this into a Rubygem
   - Maybe I can put some better error messages.
-  - I should just make a 6502 CPU emulator probably now too.
+  - Should I also make a 6502 Emulator in Ruby?

  Some new additions:
+  - Ported NES101 tutor to this assembler.
+  - Added msb and lsb byte selectors on address labels
   - added .org directive
   - added .dw directive
   - added .bytes directive
   - added .incbin directive
+  - added .ascii directive
   - Invented my own iNES header directive that is JSON
   - Split the project up into separate files per class
   - Wrote some more unit tests